 What about technology?

-Technology (TV, videos, and online games) are part of many young children’s lives, but too many hours using technology can keep children from engaging in play.
-Adults should also be aware that heavy media use has been linked to reduced physical activity, which may lead to obesity, and to less time spent looking at books or being read to, which may delay a child’s learning to read.
+Technology (TV, videos, computers, tablets, smart phones, and online games) are part of many young children’s lives, but too many hours using technology can keep children from engaging in play.
+Adults should also be aware that heavy media use has been linked to reduced physical activity, which may lead to obesity and to less time spent looking at books or being read to, which may delay a child’s learning to read.

 Young children should spend time engaged in active play and social interaction and spend limited time with technology.
 Technology can be a useful tool for older children when used in developmentally appropriate ways.
-When young children use the computer, adult supervision and rules related to both the length of time spent on the computer, and the programs or Web sites used, are important.
+When infants and toddlers use technology, and when preschoolers use technology, adult supervision and rules related to both the length of time spent on the device, and the activity or content chosen, are important.